-- 1. If using interrupts: - Clear the SPIxIF bit in the respective IFSx register. - b) Set the SPIxIE bit in the respective IECx register. - Write the SPIxIP bits in the respective IPCx register to set the interrupt priority. - 2.
-Write the desired settings to the SPIxCON register with MSTEN (SPIxCON1<5>) = 1. - 3.
+- 1. If using interrupts: - a) Clear the SPIxIF bit in the respective IFSx register. - b) Set the SPIxIE bit in the respective IECx register. - Write the SPIxIP bits in the respective IPCx register to set the interrupt priority. - Write the desired settings to the SPIxCON1 and SPIxCON2 registers with the MSTEN bit (SPIxCON1<5>) = 1. - 3.
 Clear the SPIROV bit (SPIxSTAT<6>). - 4.
 Enable SPI operation by setting the SPIEN bit (SPIxSTAT<15>). - Write the data to be transmitted to the SPIxBUF register.
 Transmission (and reception) will start as soon as data is written to the SPIxBUF register.